Horsetail Fall (Yosemite)

 The “when” of Horsetail Fall depends on the convergence of three independent conditions:

-The problem with targeting February’s third week is that it isn’t a secret: I generally prefer sacrificing Horsetail perfection in favor of Horsetail near perfection and far fewer photographers.
+The problem with targeting February’s third and fourth weeks is that this timing isn’t a secret, so I generally prefer sacrificing Horsetail perfection in favor of Horsetail near perfection along with far fewer photographers.
 But I’ll leave that decision up to you.
+(And the current reservation systems has mitigated some of the crowd problems, but I suspect that reservations are easier to be had outside “prime” time.)

-If Horsetail Fall is on the top of your bucket list, it’s best to pick your spot and show up early.
-Really early.
-Really, really early.
-The downside of this approach is that, because the best locations for Horsetail aren’t especially good for anything else, you’ll sacrifice a lot of quality Yosemite photography time waiting for something that might not happen.
+The downside of putting all of your photography eggs in the Horsetail Fall basket is that the best locations for Horsetail aren’t especially good for anything else, you’ll sacrifice a lot of quality Yosemite photography time waiting for something that doesn’t end up happening.

 And no one has commanded that you worship with the rest of the Horsetail congregation: Experienced Yosemite photographers know that any west-facing location with a view of the fall will do.
 If you find yourself in Yosemite with time to kill, try walking the Merced River between Cathedral and Sentinel Beaches—any place with a view to Horsetail will work.
 But because of their open space and relative ease of access, two spots have become the go-to Horsetail spots for most photographers.